offbynull/learn/Math/input/input.md

       -6.0 -5.9 -5.8 -5.7 -5.6 -5.5 -5.4 -5.3 -5.2 -5.1 -5.0
     ```

     Otherwise, stop.
-The decimal numbers are not less than.
+It isn't greater than.

  3. Check the fractional parts...

+    ```{note}
+    This is very similar to integer greater than.
+When the sign is negative, the number-line is mirrored.
+    ```

+    If fractional parts are equal, stop.
+It isn't greater than.

+    ```{note}
+    It hasn't be discussed before, but greater than testing the fractional parts is similar to whole number, except the order in which positions are tested is reversed (index 0 is the most significant digit, index 1 is the second digit, index 2 is the third most significant digit, ...).

+    The code at the end of this section shows you how its done.
+    ```

-    If the signs are both non-negative, then use fractional greater than to test the fractional parts.
+    If the signs are both positive, then use fractional greater than to test the fractional parts.
 If the test passes, then the decimal numbers themselves will be decimal greater than.
-For example, a fractional part of .1 is greater than a fractional part of .01 ...
+For example, any positive decimal number with a fractional part of .1 is greater than any decimal number with a fractional part of .01 ...

     ```{svgbob}
                                "further to the right means greater than" --------->